After drawing and saving a line, you can access data about it for more information, or edit and convert it in a number of ways.

 Profile displays the change in elevation over the distance of the line.
 If you move along the elevation profile with your cursor, a small dot will appear on the map and show you exactly where that is on the map.

 Along the graphed line are mini graphs indicating partial slopes and their elevation changes over a distance.
-Use the expand link in the upper left to switch to a terrain statistics view.
+Use the expand link in the upper right to switch to a terrain statistics view.
 Use the X button or the OK button to close the profile and return to the map viewer.

 Terrain statistics displays the elevation profile similar to the profile box, although it's no longer interactive, and also includes graphs on elevation, slope, aspect, tree cover and land cover.
 Analyzing which parts of your line are steepest, have no tree cover, or are through wetland areas.